DATA-BACKED GUIDE · UPDATED JULY 2026

 - A home visit costs more than an in-clinic appointment, but many owners feel it is calmer for a cat that hates the carrier.

-- Corporate-owned practices average around 18.3% more than independents, so a local independent may quote less.
+- Corporate-owned practices average around 18.3% more than independents, so a local independent may quote less for the same appointment.

 What people actually paid